-Port de Sóller is a very pretty coastal village located in the north-west of the island of Majorca, in a large and protected horseshoe bay separated from the rest of Mallorca by the Tramuntana mountain range.
+Port de Soller is a picturesque coastal village located in the north-west of the island of Majorca, in a large and protected horseshoe bay separated from the rest of the island by the Tramuntana mountain range.
 With its stunning natural beauty, charming architecture, and a vibrant atmosphere, it is a popular destination for tourists and locals alike.